ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part04.md

 - Clicking on `Edge Certificates` you will see that the kind folks at Cloudflare have provided you with a certificate for free also known as `Universal SSL`

-Attention: Let's Encrypt's chain of trust will be changing on September 2024.
+<strong>Attention:</strong> Let's Encrypt's chain of trust will be changing on September 2024.
 Universal SSL certificates will be automatically switched to a more compatible certificate authority.
 Review our [documentation](https://developers.cloudflare.com/ssl/reference/migration-guides/lets-encrypt-chain/#lets-encrypt-chain-update) for details and to understand the impacts on other certificate types.

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part04/12-cf-edge-certificates-button.png" alt="cf edge certificates button"/>